-- The Company reported a net loss for the 2nd Quarter of 2022 due to an increase in return on investment income offset by a decrease in net oil sales revenue due to lower oil sales volumes than the 1st Quarter of 2022. - The Company reported net income for the 1st Quarter of 2022 due to \$156,106 of return on investment income and higher oil sales revenue. - The net loss for the 4th Quarter of 2021 is higher than the previous quarter due to the recognition of \$1,054,000 of impairment offset by \$156,385 of return on investment revenue. - The net loss for the 3rd Quarter of 2021 is less than the previous quarter due to the recognition of return on investment revenue and a decrease in general and administrative expenses. - The net loss for the 2nd Quarter of 2021 is higher than the previous quarter due to additional salaries and office expenses incurred by GC Capital. - The net loss for the 1st Quarter of 2021 is lower than the previous quarter due to the effect of impairment recognized in the previous quarter. - The net loss for the 4th Quarter of 2020 is higher than the previous quarter due to the recognition of \$1,615,000 of impairment of property and equipment. - The net loss for the 3rd Quarter of 2020 is comparable to the previous quarter.
-Higher revenue was offset by an increase in general and administrative expense and depletion expense.
+- The net loss for the 4th Quarter of 2022 increased due to an increase in general and administrative expenses and the net loss from oil and gas operations which includes \$318,000 of impairment on property and equipment. - The net loss for the 3rd Quarter of 2022 increased due to the net loss from oil and gas operations related to a decrease in net oil sales revenue and an increase in production and operating expenses. - The Company reported a net loss for the 2nd Quarter of 2022 due to an increase in return on investment income offset by a decrease in net oil sales revenue due to lower oil sales volumes than the 1st Quarter of 2022. - The Company reported net income for the 1st Quarter of 2022 due to \$156,106 of return on investment income and higher oil sales revenue. - The net loss for the 4th Quarter of 2021 is higher than the previous quarter due to the recognition of \$1,054,000 of impairment offset by \$156,385 of return on investment revenue. - The net loss for the 3rd Quarter of 2021 is less than the previous quarter due to the recognition of return on investment revenue and a decrease in general and administrative expenses. - The net loss for the 2nd Quarter of 2021 is higher than the previous quarter due to additional salaries and office expenses incurred by GC Capital.

-Management's Discussion and Analysis For the three and six months ended June 30, 2022
+Management's Discussion and Analysis For the three months and year ended December 31, 2022